greg-raven/Department-21/_posts/2012-10-14-the-perfect-husband.md

 MAN: “OK, but for that price I want it with all the options.”

 WOMAN: “Great!
-Oh, and one more thing… I was just talking to Janie and found out that the house I wanted last year is back on the market.
+Oh, and one more thing … I was just talking to Janie and found out that the house I wanted last year is back on the market.
 They’re asking $980,000 for it.”

 MAN: “Well, then go ahead and make an offer of $900,000.
 They’ll probably take it.
 If not, we can go the extra eighty-thousand if it’s what you really want.”

-WOMAN: “Oh THANKS!
-I’ll see you later!
+WOMAN: “Oh *thanks!* I’ll see you later!
 I love you so much!”

 MAN: “Bye!
 I love you, too.”